dotnet/machinelearning/docs/code/MlNetCookBook.md

 - *My compiler fails to find some of the methods that are present in the samples!*
 This is because we rely on extension methods a lot, and they only become available after you say `using TheRightNamespace`.
-We are still re-organizing the namespaces, and trying to improve the story.
+We are still re-organizing namespaces and trying to improve the story.
 In the meantime, the following namespaces prove useful for extension methods:
 ```csharp
 using Microsoft.ML.Data;
 using Microsoft.ML.Trainers;